 Two types of questions generally arise.
 One may be answered by directing the questioner to a specific section of the RFP.
 These questions may be answered over the telephone.
 Other questions may be more complex and may require a written amendment to the RFP.
 The procurement officer will make that decision.
-The deadline for receipt of pre-proposal questions is listed below in Sec.
-1.11

-PROCUREMENT OFFICER: Kathy Blomquist - PHONE 907-465-8654 - TDD 1-800-770-8973 EMAIL ADDRESS: eed.procurement@alaska.gov
+PROCUREMENT OFFICER: Kathy Blomquist - PHONE 907-465-8654 TDD 1-800-770-8973 Email - eed.procurement@alaska.gov